-EVALUATING ACTIONS TO RECOVER
+EVALUATING ACTIONS TO RECOVER PUGET SOUND

 Tracking and evaluating Puget Sound ecosystem recovery efforts as they are carried out is key to holding partners accountable, understanding successes and challenges, and supporting changes to the work.
 We track the progress and funding of hundreds of Near Term Actions owned by a range of Puget Sound partners.
 Learn more about why Near Term Action reporting improves the Action Agenda and helps recover Puget Sound in this 1-page summary.
 Evaluating the progress of these actions is a critical tool not only for informing the management of recovery efforts, but is also a requirement in the Partnership’s founding legislation and an important statutory component of the biennial State of the Sound report.

 Several online tools offer accessible opportunities to track the recovery actions and activities taking place throughout the Sound:

 Many restoration and management actions have been effective in restoring ecosystem components and processes in Puget Sound, but much of the evidence of success is found in technical documents that are not easy to access.
 We are reviewing scientific reports to distill information about what’s working to restore Puget Sound.
 This information, once vetted by regional experts, is presented in fact sheets and narrative summaries that can be used to help develop effective programs and projects that align with the Puget Sound Action Agenda and accelerate the recovery of Puget Sound.
-Learn more
+Learn more.

 STATE OF THE SOUND